sanger-tol/readmapping/docs/output.md

 ### Oxford Nanopore reads

-Reads generated using Oxford Nanopore technology is aligned with `MINIMAP2_ALIGN`.
+Reads generated using Oxford Nanopore technology are aligned with `MINIMAP2_ALIGN`.
 The sorted and merged alignment is output in the CRAM format, along with the index.

 <details markdown="1">
 <summary>Output files</summary>